Psychology (PSYC)

 (4 Credits, Fall/Spring)

-This course will introduce students to the major methods of research commonly used in the social sciences.
-Topics include: logical and scientific foundations of social science research, the ethical application of social science research in the real world, development of social research questions, various quantitative and qualitative research methods, and implementation of both quantitative and qualitative methodologies.
+This course introduces students to the major methods of research commonly used in the social sciences.
+Topics include logical and scientific foundations of social science research, ethical practices and applications of social science research, development of social research questions, various quantitative and qualitative research methods, and implementation of both quantitative and qualitative methodologies.
 PREREQ: ANTH 102 or PSYC 190.
 (This CWI course meets Idaho State Board of Education GEM competency requirements for GEM 6 - Social and Behavioral Ways of Knowing.
 It has also been E designated and will fulfill the Ethical Reasoning requirement.).
 (4 lecture hours, 0 lab hours, 4 credits)

 PSYC 251 Statistical Methods